mediacloud/backend/doc/extractor.markdown

 The extractor jobs run as job workers, which are started by supervisor.
 The number of extractor jobs run at once is configured in the supervisord section of `mediawords.yml`.

-The algorithmic work of extracting substantive content from a web page is done by the Perl extractor worker calling a Python Thrift web service (also started by supervisor and configured in `mediawords.yml`).

 The extractor worker actually does a variety of processing tasks related to extraction.
 Most of the below is done by `MediaWords::StoryVectors::update_story_sentences_and_language()`, which is called immediately after extraction.

 Altogether, the extractor:

 * pulls the content for the stories downloads from the content store
 * substitutes the title and description (from the RSS feed) for the content if no content was found
-* calls the Thrift web service to do the extraction work
+* calls Readability to do the extraction work
-* strips HTML from the extracted content returned by the Thrift web service
+* strips HTML from the extracted content
 * stores the resulting extracted text in `download_texts`
 * detects the language of the story using the [chromium compact language detection library](https://github.com/mikemccand/chromium-compact-language-detector)
 * parses the extracted text into individual sentences